vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

 ### Getting a list and status of servers

-The deployment server is ready for work after changing the status from `CREATING` to `RUNNING`.
+The deployment server is ready for operation when its status changes from `CREATING` to `RUNNING`.
 Typically, preparing a deployment server takes about five to ten minutes.

 ```python
 client.list_endpoints()